fel1n3/ctf_docs/TenableCTF_20201.md

 ### Headers for your inspiration (25p)

 Network tab in devtools allows us to see Headers, which contain our flag, `flag{headersftw}`.

+### SpringMVC 1-6 (25p each)

+The challenge gave us the source code to the website, and asked us to generate precise requests to get flags.
+3 Files in the source code basically told you exactly what to do in order to receive the flag.
+Using Postman to make these requests.

+1. Generate get request to /main subdirectory, flag, `flag{flag1_517d74}`.
+2. Post request to /main subdirectory, passing the parameter `magicWord` with any value.
+Flag `flag{flag2_de3981}`.
+3. Post request to /main subdirectory, passing the parameter `magicWord` with the value `please`.
+Flag `flag{flag3_0d431e}`.
+4. Post request to /main subdirectory.
+Hint is JSON, so Content-Type: `multipart/form-data` and also a header Content-Type with value `application/json`.
+Flag `flag{flag4_695954}`.
+5. Options request to /main subdirectory, flag `flag{flag5_70102b}`.
+6. Get request to /main subdirectory, with a header Magic-Word with the value `please`.
+Flag `flag{flag6_ca1ddf}`.

 ### Ripper Doc (50p)